zxue/install-maximo-on-azure-and-aws/README.md

 ```
 mas install
 ```
 It will first install the OpenShift pipelines operator, create the pipelines for Maximo deployment and complete required tasks in the pipelines.
-You are promoted to input the required values.
+You are prompted to input the required values.

 Log in to the OpenShift cluster, and find the login credentials from the OpenShift console.
 Copy the server URL and token.